Antiz96/Linux-Desktop/Arch-Linux/Base_installation.md

 ln -sf /run/systemd/resolve/stub-resolv.conf /etc/resolv.conf # Symlink /etc/resolv.conf to systemd-resolved stub
 ```

-## Exit the system and reboot the computer
+## Exit the chroot and reboot into the installed system

 ```bash
 exit # Get out of the chroot